 The following question can give you an idea of the content covered on the Florida state-specific real estate exam.

-To become a real estate sales associate in Florida, how many hours of pre-licensing courses must you complete before taking the state licensing exam?
+Question: To become a real estate sales associate in Florida, how many hours of pre-licensing courses must you complete before taking the state licensing exam?

 Your state authority’s content guide or an exam prep course are excellent resources to learn about what is covered on the test.